 Menus are in large print but not currently available in braille.
 Staff will assist in describing the menu.
 Drinking straws are available for visitors to use.

-Haddon Hall’s Gift and Plant Shop is situated under the gatehouse at the main entrance.
+Haddon Hall’s Mercatum Pop-up Gallery is situated under the gatehouse at the main entrance.
 It is a short walk across the A6 from the car park.
 The entrance is up one step without a handrail into a carpeted space with sufficient room for a pushchair but not a wheelchair.
-There is a rear door which leads visitors to a further plant sales area.
-The flooring here is wooden with raised stands and some stock is placed lower down on the floor.
+There is a rear door which leads visitors to a further outdoor area which may occasionally be used to display artisans’ work.
+The flooring here is wooden with raised displays and some larger items may be placed directly on the floor.
 Visitors exit into the gateway arch and should take care to be aware of passing vehicles.

 This statement has been prepared in accordance with guidance from Historic England’s‘ Easy Access to Historic Landscapes’ and an access audit prepared by a Historic Houses H&S consultant.

 Haddon Hall would wish its guided countryside walks to provide an inclusive environment for everyone, but given the nature of the walk it is regrettably not possible to give access to people with protected characteristics as there has to be a balance between providing access and conserving a landscape of historic significance.

 The estate is in the process of being returned to its original parkland after being left relatively untouched over centuries.
 As such, the landscape is extremely important and its conservation a major priority.
 The walks are however a unique opportunity to explore the flora and fauna of this habitat with two knowledgeable guides without destroying its habitat.
 The walks usually take at least two hours with frequent stops to look at specific features.
 As identified in the audit, the route of the walk presents very significant access challenges in terms of the topography and features.